Dean Martin: Personal life

+Less than a month after his second marriage had dissolved, Martin, at 55, married 26-year-old Catherine Hawn on April 25, 1973.
+Hawn had been the receptionist at the chic Gene Shacove hair salon in Beverly Hills.
+They divorced on November 10, 1976.
+He was also briefly engaged to Gail Renshaw, Miss World–U.S. 1969.
+Eventually, Martin reconciled with Jeanne, though they never remarried.

-Martin last wed Catherine Hawn (born 1947), a union which lasted three years before Martin initiated divorce proceedings.
-They had no biological children of their own but Martin adopted Hawn's daughter, Sasha.
-After their divorce, Martin had a brief relationship with model and longtime friend Pat Sheehan.
+Martin and Hawn had no biological children of their own, but Martin adopted Hawn's daughter, Sasha.
+After their divorce, Martin had a brief relationship with model and longtime friend Patricia Sheehan.

 Martin's uncle was Leonard Barr, who appeared in several of his shows.
 In the 1960s and early 1970s Martin lived at 363 Copa De Oro Road in Bel Air, Los Angeles, before selling it to Tom Jones for $500,000 in June 1976.

 Martin's son-in-law was the Beach Boys' Carl Wilson, who married Martin's daughter Gina.
 Figure skater Dorothy Hamill and actress Olivia Hussey were his daughters-in-law during their marriages to Martin's son, Dean Paul Martin.
-Craig, Martin's elder son, was married to Lou Costello's daughter Carole (1938-1987) until her death from a stroke at age 48.
+Craig, Martin's elder son, was married to Lou Costello's daughter Carole (1938–1987) until her death from a stroke at age 48.

-Dean Martin bred Purebred Andalusian Horses at his Hidden Valley Ranch, Thousand Oaks Ventura County, California.
+Dean Martin bred Andalusian horses at his Hidden Valley Ranch, Thousand Oaks, Ventura County, California.

 Martin volunteered to perform fundraisers for the Bergson Group in the late 1940s.

-Although a Republican, Martin supported Democratic candidate Lyndon B. Johnson in 1964.
+Martin, a Republican, did support Democratic candidate Lyndon B. Johnson in 1964.

 Illness and death

 Martin, a lifelong heavy smoker, was diagnosed with lung cancer at Cedars Sinai Medical Center in September 1993.
 He was told that he would require surgery to prolong his life, but he rejected it.
-He retired from public life in early 1995 and died of acute respiratory failure resulting from emphysema at his Beverly Hills home on Christmas Day, 1995 (29 years to the day after his own mother died), at age 78.
+Martin retired from public life in early 1995 and died of acute respiratory failure resulting from emphysema at his Beverly Hills home on Christmas Day, 1995, at the age of 78.
 The lights of the Las Vegas Strip were dimmed in his honor.
-Martin was interred at the Westwood Village Memorial Park Cemetery in Los Angeles.
-The crypt features the epitaph "Everybody Loves Somebody Sometime", the title of his signature song.
+Martin is interred at the Westwood Village Memorial Park Cemetery in Los Angeles.
+The crypt features the epitaph "Everybody loves somebody sometime", the first line of his signature song.